mendixlabs/app-services-components/apps/native-widgets/expand-text-native-widget/README.md

 <img width='500' src='https://raw.githubusercontent.com/mendixlabs/app-services-components/main/apps/native-widgets/expand-text-native-widget/assets/read-more-head.png'/>

-<p>A Native widget that allows you to truncate text in your native app and when pressed on will expand</p>
+<p>A Native widget that allows you to truncate text in your native app and when pressed will expand</p>

 <h4><bold>Note</bold></h4>